Presidential Proclamation -- Blind Americans Equality Day, 2016

 Our Nation must continue to promote equal opportunity and the right of all Americans to live full and independent lives.
 This begins early on -- we must ensure that any child with a print disability can access the tools they need to pursue an education.
 That is why we have worked to provide appropriate materials and services, including Braille and Braille literacy instruction, in schools.
 We are investing in technologies that provide visually impaired students equal access to the general education curriculum.
 We are also working to make the websites of Government agencies and private companies more accessible to anyone with a disability -- an effort which remains an important priority.
 And I have encouraged the Senate to ratify the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled, which will broaden access to a new world of knowledge for these individuals.

 Disability touches us all, and together we can strive to ensure that all blind and visually impaired individuals face no unnecessary barriers to success.
 By providing equal access to resources and technologies and giving everyone the chance to make of their lives what they will, we can continue to advance opportunity and prosperity for all our people.

 By joint resolution approved on October 6, 1964 (Public Law 88-628, as amended), the Congress designated October 15 of each year as "White Cane Safety Day" to recognize the contributions of Americans who are blind or have low vision.
 Today, let us reaffirm our commitment to being a Nation where all our people, including those with disabilities, have every opportunity to achieve their dreams.

-IN WITNESS WHEREOF, I have hereunto set my hand this fourteenth day of October, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and fortieth.
+IN WITNESS WHEREOF, I have hereunto set my hand this fourteenth day of October, in the year of our Lord two thousand sixteen, and of the Independence of the United States of America the two hundred and forty-first.